RoboMME/robomme_benchmark/challenge_interface/readme.md

 All challenge-related files are stored in the current directory.
 ```
 challenge_interface/
-├── client.py               Used by organizers
+├── client.py               Used by organizers (websocket version)
+├── client_http.py          Used by organizers (http version)
 ├── msgpack_numpy.py        Used by participants
 ├── policy.py               Used by participants (participants must modify the Policy class)
-├── server.py               Used by participants
+├── server.py               Used by participants (websocket version)
+├── server_http.py          Used by participants (http version)
 └── scripts
     ├── deploy.py           Used by participants
     └── phase1_eval.py      Used by organizers